-The MIT Work-Life Center offers childcare information to help MIT affiliates find and evaluate local childcare options, including childcare centers, family childcare programs, in-home care, summer camp, after-school programs, and short-term childcare services.
-If you wish to explore these resources, visit the MIT Work-Life Center website or call 617-253-1592.
+The MIT Center for WorkLife and WellBeing offers childcare information to help MIT affiliates find and evaluate local childcare options, including childcare centers, family childcare programs, in-home care, summer camp, after-school programs, and short-term childcare services.
+If you wish to explore these resources, visit the MIT Center for WorkLife and WellBeing website or call 617-253-1592.

 You also might find these resources helpful.